 - 1. Unconditional admission to the College. - 2.
 Submission of a complete application packet for admission to the Radiologic Technology program by required deadline.
 The packet should include the following documents: - a.
 Program application - b.
 Essential Functions form - c.
-All transcripts (unofficial high school and college) or unofficial GED^{\otimes} scores - d.
-A2 Admission Assessment test scores for math, reading comprehension, grammar, and vocabulary. - 3.
+All transcripts (unofficial high school and college) or unofficial GED® scores - d.
+A Admission Assessment test scores for math, reading comprehension, grammar, and vocabulary. - 3.
 Applicants must be at least 18 years of age.
 (Alabama Regulations for Control of Radiation Rule 420-3-03(6), Occupational Radiation Dose Limits, states that all occupational workers employing ionizing radiation must be at least 18 years of age.) - 4.
 A 2.5 cumulative grade point average for students with previous college work. - 5.
-A 2.5 high school grade point average for students without prior college work (GED® acceptable in lieu of high school transcript). - Eligibility for placement into BIO 201, ENG 101, and MTH 100. - 7.
+A 2.5 high school grade point average for students without prior college work (GED® acceptable in lieu of high school transcript). - 6.
+Eligibility for placement into BIO 201, ENG 101, and MTH 100. - 7.
 Status of good standing with the College. - 8.
 Ability to meet the essential functions required for the Radiologic Technology program.
+A copy of the essential functions is avilable from the RAD program office and published on the College website, www.wallace.edu.